dwaynepatel/Angular-full-stack-list-app/README.md

 Web App and RESTful API Server Using the MEAN Stack, MongoDB, Git with HTML5 validation and a moving background.

-Thi app is bilt on the Heroku tutorial and creates a list of people with their skills recorded.
+This app is bilt on the Heroku tutorial and creates a list of people with their skills recorded.

 # MeanContactlistAngular2